 The CAFR is presented in three sections:

 - Financial section - includes the independent auditor's report and contains management's discussion and analysis, government-wide financial statements, fund financial statements, notes to the financial statements, required supplementary information, combining financial statements, and schedules.

 - Statistical section - includes additional financial, economic, and demographic information.

 Certificate of Achievement for Excellence in Financial Reporting

-Washington state has received the Government Financial Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for twenty-eight consecutive years.
+Washington state has received the Government Financial Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for twenty-nine consecutive years.